-Some contractors are exempt from CAS.
-For contractors that are covered by CAS, there is full and modified coverage.
-First of all, CAS applies only to negotiated contracts.
+Some contracts are exempt from CAS.
+CAS applies only to negotiated contracts.
 Sealed bids, awards based on adequate price competition without submission of cost or pricing data, contracts in which the price is set by law or regulation, and commercial items are all exempt.
-Additionally, contracts under $650 thousand, contracts awarded to small businesses (as defined by SBA) and contracts executed and performed outside of the US are also exempt.
+Additionally, contracts under $700 thousand, contracts awarded to small businesses (as defined by SBA) and contracts executed and performed outside of the United States are also exempt.